 What Are The Benefits of Almond Milk

 For whatever reason, almond milk is a favourite amongst many people (including hipsters).
 Why not?
-It is no secret that we should be wary of the dairy industry.
-Myths surrounding soy milk have already done their damage, and for many plant-milk drinkers there is no going back.
+It is no secret that the dairy industry has been misguiding consumers.
+Myths surrounding soy milk have already done their damage and for many plant-milk drinkers, there is no going back.
 And let’s face it, drinking rice milk is like drinking sugar water.
-Maybe the next logical choice in the line of plant-milks is in fact almond milk.
+Maybe the next logical choice in the line of plant-milks is, in fact, almond milk.
 Here are some good reasons to back up your almond milk choice;

-- Taste – It has a delicious nutty flavour and goes well in smoothies,
+- Taste – It has a delicious nutty flavour and goes well with smoothies,

-- Lactose Free- It is lactose free and therefore suitable for those that cannot tolerate the sugar in dairy milk,
+- Lactose-Free- This dairy-free alternative is suitable for those that cannot tolerate the sugar in dairy milk,

-- Homemade – Almond milk is simple to make at home.
+- Homemade – Almond milk can be to make at home, and homemade is always more nutritious.